wp-plugins/edd-mobile/readme.txt

 2. List of sales items

 == Changelog ==
+= 1.0.2 =
+Ajaxified login form to fix not logging in

 = 1.0.1 =
 Added translation bits and bobs props @deckerweb for patch